-The experimental character of this study required a large saturated sample containing quartz and feldspar that enabled us to measure OSL and IRSL within the same measurement sequence.
-We aimed for a saturated sample to maximize the stored energy and to reduce the uncertainty involved with using sediment with an unknown state of charge acquisition.
-We collected coastal sand of Miocene age from "Grube Gotthold" (51.5038° N, 13.5310° E), an abandoned open-pit coal mine near the village of Hohenleipisch in southern Brandenburg, Germany (Fig. 1; Stackebrandt and Franke, 2015).
-We sampled a homogeneous, weakly lithified and quartzdominated horizon underlying a prominent bed of lignite.
-Sampling was conducted under red-light conditions during the night using a shovel and a light-proof cover.
-To obtain saturated material, we removed the outer $\sim 10$ cm of the sediment before sampling.
-We conducted laser particle size analysis, X-ray diffractometry (XRD) and raster electron microscope microprobing (EDX).
-All experiments were conducted with the same kind of material, which is a well-sorted, fine to medium sand (125-500 μm) composed mainly of quartz (99.5 %) and a few feldspar grains (Fig. 1).
-A dark-brown coating is attached to some of the grains that is composed of J. Mey et al.: Bleaching of quartz and feldspar under high turbidity conditions
+The experimental character of this study required a large saturated sample containing quartz and feldspar that enables us to measure OSL and IRSL within the same measurement sequence.
+We aimed for a saturated sample to maximize the stored energy and to reduce the uncertainty involved

+Miocene age from "Grube Gotthold" (51.5038° N, 13.5310° E), an abandoned open-pit coal mine near the village of Hohenleipisch in southern Brandenburg, Germany (Fig. 1Fig.
+1, Stackebrandt and Franke, 2015).
+We took two samples (GG1 & GG2)sampled from a homogeneous, weakly lithified and quartz-dominated horizon underlying a prominent bed of lignite.
+In addition, we sampled a second sand layer on top of the lignite and directly below the surface (GG3).
+Sampling was conducted under red light conditions during the night using a shovel and a light-proof cover.
+To obtain saturated material, we removed the outer ~10 cm of the sediment before sampling.
+We conducted laser particle size analysis, X-Ray diffractometry (XRD) and raster electron microscope microprobing (EDX).
+All experiments were conducted with the same kind of material from GG1, (99.5 %) and a few feldspar grains (Fig 1).
+A dark brown coating is attached to some of the grains that we tentatively classify as organic materialis composed of quartz, halite, calcite, gypsum, magnesium calcite and anhydrite (see Fig. 1Fig.
+1cb and supplementary material).